Table of Contents

 Entrepreneur permit

-Individuals who want to come to the Netherlands and establish their own business can apply for a self-employment residence permit.
+Individuals who want to come to the Netherlands and establish their businesses can apply for a self-employment residence permit.
 They must meet specific business or profession-related requirements.

 EU Blue Card